datacoves/docs/docs/reference/admin-menu/service_connections.md

 Each row contains 3 action buttons: Test Connection, Edit, and Delete.

-Clicking the (?) icon will show the names of the ENVIRONMENT variables that will be injected into the service.
+>[!TIP]Clicking the (?) icon will show the names of the ENVIRONMENT variables that will be injected into the service.
 These are what you must use in your dbt profiles.yml file.

 ## Datacoves Airflow Variables